lucaskappel/BigBrother/README.md

    - Get the channel id's by right clicking on the channels with developer mode enabled in discord

-8) Restart the bot, because it only creates the connection to the DayZ server on startup because I am neither a CS major nor a wizard
+8) Restart the bot, because it only creates the connection to the DayZ server on startup because I am neither a CS major nor a wizard, just a guy who knows a little bit of python and friends

 TODO